Understanding and Using MPBR (Maximum Point Blank Range)

 Target 10-inches, .30-06 Govt., 165-grain SBT, B.C. .404.
 MV 2,800 fps.

 |100 yds||200 yds||285 yds||300 yds||335 yds||400 yds|

 Target 10 inches, .300 WSM., 165-grain SBT, B.C. .404.
 MV 3,200 fps

 |100 yds||200 yds||300 yds||320 yds||380 yds||400 yds|

 Personally, I wouldn’t set up a deer hunting rifle to ever hit more than 4 inches above my POA.
 It’s just too easy to shoot over, especially when a deer is standing with its brisket/chest half covered with grass.
 I tend to aim for the center of what I see, and that pushes the shot too high when only half the vital zone is visible.
+Also, even an MOA rifle can put any of its shots 1/2 MOA above your aiming point at any time, and most of us can’t hold field accuracy to MOA, so we’re likely to throw a shot 1 or 2 inches high.
 A safer target diameter of 8 or even 6 inches prevents shooting over, but also reduces maximum point blank range.
 Your choice.

 Speed is a great aid in extending MPBR, as the above chart shows.
 This is a significant benefit of magnum cartridges.
 Increasing a bullet’s B.C., which is essentially its efficiency rating, it’s ability to resist drag, also increases MPBR.
 So, to gain the longest MPBR, choose the fastest cartridge you can shoot accurately and the highest B.C. bullet that will deliver the terminal performance needed for your game.